System requirements and other deployment considerations

 With a cluster, in addition to considering the volume of incoming data, you must consider the replication factor and search factor to arrive at your total storage requirements across the set of peer nodes.
 With a replication factor of 3, you are storing three copies of your data.
 You will need extra storage space to accommodate these copies, but you will not need three times as much storage.
 Replicated copies of non-searchable data are smaller than copies of searchable data, because they include only the data and not the associated index files.
 So, for example, if your replication factor is 3 and your search factor is 2, you will need more than two, but less than three, times the storage capacity compared to storing the same data on non-clustered indexers.

 Exactly how much less storage your non-searchable copies require takes some additional investigation on your part.
 The index files excluded by non-searchable copies can vary greatly in size, depending on factors described in "Estimating your storage requirements".

 Important: A master is not aware of the amount of storage on individual peer nodes, and therefore it does not take available storage into account when it makes decisions about which peer node should receive a particular set of replicated data.
 It also makes arbitrary decisions about which peer should make some set of replicated data searchable (in cases where the search factor is 2 or greater).
 Therefore, you must ensure that each peer node has sufficient storage not only for the data originating on that peer, but also for any replicated copies of data that might get streamed to it from other peers.
+(A suggested approach is to use index volumes to manage storage, as described in "Use index volumes to simplify storage management".)
 You should continue to monitor storage usage throughout the life of the cluster.

 Storage requirement examples